-I’ve written thousands of words for websites over the years.
-I know what it’s like to start with a blank screen, try out some paragraphs of text, erase a lot of it and struggle.
-Often, a primary reason for the struggle is that you have an amorphous audience in mind, like an auditorium of thousands of people that you can’t see and don’t know why they’re there.
+I have written thousands of words for websites over the years.
+It can be frustrating to start with a blank screen, try out some sentences and then erase them.
+Often, a primary reason for the struggle is that writers are attempting to address an amorphous audience, like an auditorium of faceless people, rather than specific personas.

-I’ve discovered that having specific people in mind helps a lot.
-I don’t necessarily mean real people, but composites of people who want your product or service.
-Developing personas can get really complicated if you work for a huge company like 3M.
-But they’re quite doable if you run a small consulting business, for instance, and you have a history with clients who’ve hired you.
+Personas are composites of people who buy your products or services.
+It’s much easier to write when you have these in mind.
+Persona development can get complicated if you work for a large company like 3M.
+But it is quite doable if you run a small business and have a history with customers.

-So here’s the start of one persona that a client and I worked up:
+Here’s the start of one persona that a client and I developed:

 Bob is 48 and owns a trucking company based in suburb X, Minnesota.
-He is the classic “jack of all trades” small business owner, having worked in all facets of the business since he was 16 when the company was founded by his dad.
-He’s a modern thinker is looking to make his new warehouse and operations “green.”
+He is the classic, “Jack of all trades,” business owner.
+He had worked in all facets of the business since he was 16 when his dad founded the company.
+He’s a modern thinker looking to make his new warehouse and operations “green.”

-When we wrote the new website copy, we made sure that Bob’s questions and concerns are addressed.
+When we wrote the new website copy, we addressed Bob’s questions.
 We’re not making up what we think Bob needs.
 We’re not pulling it out of thin air.
-It’s based on actual buyers’ needs and questions.
+The copy is based on actual buyers’ needs and questions.

-When I’m hired to manage a website project, I ask my client to go through the persona development process with me and everyone finds it’s a really useful exercise.
+Persona writing is a useful exercise.
 Often, we end up talking about the business plan and we discover where team members are not aligned or clear.